 - a.
 Explanation of mowing policies, pesticide policies, the value of environmental corridors for insects, and other pollinator-friendly management practices. - b.
 Overview of relevant data on the causes and contributions of pesticide use and habitat loss on pollinator decline. - c.
-Resources to the public on the City's beekeeping ordinance. - d.
+Resources to the public on the City's beekeeping ordinance, Terrace Rain Garden program, edible landscapes permit program, and street terrace planting policy. - d.
 Materials that provide best practices for home owners and renters on methods for improving pollinator health and habitat. - 3.
 Advertise the benefits of making a commitment to restricted pesticide use on a neighborhood level and design a recognition system for neighborhood associations and organizations that manage land, including schools and churches in a responsible fashion.
 Time frame: Medium - 4.
 Encourage neighborhood associations to appeal to pollinators when beautifying spaces using Neighborhood Grant Program funds.
 Time frame: Short